BSL Launch Recite Me assistive technology myaccountMyAccount login image

 We will take forward the following key areas for improvement:

-• continue to focus on road accident reduction projects, with the aim of reducing road casualties on the roads of South Lanarkshire and making roads safer for all users
+• continue to focus on road accident reduction projects, to reduce road casualties on the roads of South Lanarkshire and make roads safer for all users

 Roads in winter